box/developer.box.com/guides/docgen/docgen-templates.md

 ## Prerequisites

-Make sure you followed the steps listed in [getting started Box Doc Gen][docgen-prerequisites] to create a custom app and a Box Doc Gen template.
+Before you start using Box Doc Gen API, follow the steps listed in [getting started Box Doc Gen][docgen-prerequisites] to create a custom app and a Box Doc Gen template.
-You can then proceed to use the Box Doc Gen API.

 ## List Box Doc Gen templates